Share

 2. abusing planning staff (only for the very brave or fool-hardy)

-3. write a letter of complaint to the Chief Executive Officer (CEO);
+3. complaint to the Chief Executive Officer;

-4. lobby Councillors;
+4. lobby Councilors;

 7. all of the above

 In recent times, the Building Commission has shifted building surveyors out of local authorities to the private sector via the Building Act 2011.
-So should planning officers be the target of the next privatisation push of a hopeful new state government?
-Although the recent privatisation of building surveyors’ services by the Building Commission has it’s detractors – perhaps the expedited timeframes on building permit applications and significantly reduced fees should be observed by policy makers.
-Given that successive state and national governments have privatised, CBA, Qantas, Telstra, Alinta Gas alongside a plethora of other parliamentary privatisation proposals; perhaps planning departments could be the next service industry to be privatised? “…Extreme…” or “…radical…” you say; perhaps not?
-The Western Australian Planning Commission has actually already set-up a working group to consider the outsourcing of the arduous planning approval process to the private sector – specifically to do with sub-divisional applications.
-Premier Brian Burke set the ball rolling and made the first attempt on privatising the Public Works Department (PWD) with later liberal and labour regimes thereafter taking bigger bites of the PWD cherry.
-Equally, it will take an incredibly self-assured Minister for Transport, Planning, Lands to initiate a move of this magnitude in privatising town planning services.
-Would the private sector do a better job?
-Would the Corporations Act, ASIC et al bring greater accountability to private planning companies than we currently see at the local level?
-Are the local authority CEO’s prepared to relinquish their lucrative development approval fees and planning officers take a hair-cut?
-And finally the question on every voter’s lips; what effect would this have on rates?
+So should planning officers be the target of the next privatization push of a hopeful new state government?
+The recent privatization of building surveyors’ services by the Building Commission has it’s detractors.
+However, the construction industry now enjoys expedited timeframes on building permit applications and significantly reduced fees.
+Successive state and national governments have privatizations (eg CBA, Qantas, Telstra, Alinta Gas) alongside a plethora of other parliamentary privatization proposals.
+Should local authority planning departments be the next behemoth to be privatized? “…Extreme…” or “…radical…” you say but perhaps not?
+The Planning Commission has actually already set-up a working group to consider the outsourcing of the arduous planning approval process.

 Share post: